 I first created the concept of Frank & Matt back in 2011.

-I did it to demonstrate the two archetypes that make up the vast majority of internet marketers who go on the journey for “success” and freedom.
+I created it to demonstrate the two archetypes that make up the broad majority of internet marketers who go on the journey for success and freedom.

 I named one archetype, Frank (the larger segment).
 The other, Matt (the much smaller segment).